hazelkimberly/Sithql/README.md

 <br/>

-> Users can submit new questions and submit answers to existing questions
+> Users can submit new inquiries and respond to existing questions

 > <img src="./demo/AddQA-ezgif.com-optimize.gif" alt="add q&a demo"/>